n123git/save-docs/troubleshoot.md

 ---

-Note: Some images used are imprecise screenshots via snipping tools - while others are direct image dumps.
-Quality difference is however unnoticable.
+Note: Some images used are screenshots via snipping tools - while others are direct image dumps.
+Quality difference is unnoticable however.

 # Yo-kai